 The Bush tax cuts are already an issue for the November election, as the president's harshest critics have rallied around the idea that Obama and Democrats want to raise taxes, and it appears the issue will hang in its current political stasis until after November 2.

-TalkingPointsMemo's Brian Beutler and Christina Bellantoni reported
+TalkingPointsMemo's Brian Beutler and Christina Bellantoni reported earlier today:

 A senior Senate Democratic aide told TPM today there won't be a vote on extending the Bush tax cuts in the upper chamber before the November election, a blow to party leaders and President Obama who believed this would have been a winning issue.